mxayxana/mxayxana/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-currently pursuing a master's in information technology at emporia state
+currently pursuing a master's in information technology at emporia state - aspiring to launch my career in tech!

-interested in software engineering, QA, analyst, and networking/security.
+interested in software engineering, UIUX, QA, and BA.